Child Welfare Social Work

 - Demonstrate understanding of the effects of trauma on children and families, including potential developmental consequences;

-- Analyze the effects of historical and present day of child welfare practice with Aboriginal children, families and communities;
+- Analyze the historical and present day impacts of child welfare practice with Aboriginal children, families and communities;

 - Demonstrate knowledge of strengths-based and alternative dispute mechanisms in child welfare social work;